 - M&G

 - Centrotherm

-- IPEX
+- IPFX

 - Royal Plastics

 - Eccovent

-- Charlotte
+- · Charlotte

 - Z-Flex

 Do not use cellular foam core pipe for exhaust.
-This material is approved for intake only.
+Approved for intake only.

 The vent connection for the appliance is secured with a clamp on the appliance exhaust adapter.
 All other vent connections must be glued, except PP and flex PP. Slide the vent pipe into the exhaust adapter.
 The exhaust pipe must be properly supported and must be pitched a minimum of a 1⁄4 inch per foot back to the appliance.
 This allows the condensate to drain properly.